Richard Nelson

 Executive Assistant

-Jacob is an intern for the Commonwealth Policy Center and is pursuing degrees at Boyce College and the Southern Baptist Theological Seminary.
+Jacob is the executive assistant for the Commonwealth Policy Center and is pursuing degrees at Boyce College and the Southern Baptist Theological Seminary.
 Alongside his work at CPC, he serves in the President’s Office at Southern Seminary and has previously interned with members of both the U.S. House of Representatives and Senate.

 Outside of his work and studies, Jacob enjoys reading, writing, and playing the banjo.
 He lives in Louisville and is a member of Kosmosdale Baptist Church.